fabio-echegaray/fileops/readme.md

-# Common Operations Involving File IO
+# Common Operations Involving Movie File IO
  This is a library of functions that are common to several Python projects that I have creates.
  The library is currently in beta version.